abe-winter/abe-winter.github.io/_posts/2020-04-13-new-mutiny.md

 * States refusing entry to federal agents or soldiers
 * States enlisting armed forces from their local population who are not subject to federal chain of command
 * Actual shots fired

-### Other

-* Leaders of other countries or international institutions taking sides in arguments between states & the federal government (serious if on scientific issues, *very* serious if on political issues)
-* High-profile firings for loyalty reasons rather than performance, resignations for moral reasons (both have been happening for years now).
-In particular, firing of key technocrats who poll high in public trust

 ## Communication and leadership